dmitry-korolev/light-observable/docs/hos/mergeAll.md

 mergeAll()(stream): --a--bghc-jd->
 ```

-Given a higher-order stream, return a new stream that merges all the inner streams as they arrive.
+Given a higher-order `stream`, return a new stream that merges all the inner streams as they arrive.

 ```typescript
 import { interval, of } from 'light-observable/observable'